Danigan1/System-Admin-Homelab/README.md

 For the **NAT** network adapter.
 I selected the option to "Obtain an IP address automatically."
 This meant that my server would dynamically receive an IP address.
 This dynamic assignment was ideal for connecting to the internet.

-Now, for the second network adapter, which was set as **"internal,"** I had to statically configure the IP settings.
+Now, for the second network adapter, which was set as **internal,** I had to statically configure the IP settings.
 Here's what I applied: <br>

 ![image](https://github.com/Danigan1/System-Admin-Homelab/assets/107498392/0ce8a179-62f8-4830-bfda-0ce6cb4a4674)

 These settings allowed me to establish an isolated internal network.
 Since two NICs were in play, the server was able to create a tunnel from the internal network to the external network.

-The DNS section had the the same ip address because the Windows Server was also going to be the DNS server for the any internal clients.

-Active Directory Domain Services was the next step of priority, for the purposes of facilitating a central Authority. **(DNS capability apart of this)**
+Active Directory Domain Services was the next step of priority **(DNS capability apart of this)**